Croatia–Serbia border dispute: Vukovar Island Agreement

-Liberland and other claims
+Micronational claims

-On 13 April 2015, Vít Jedlička from the Czech Party of Free Citizens proclaimed the micronation Liberland on what he said is land left unclaimed by both Croatia and Serbia.
-The other pockets west of the Danube were similarly claimed as micronations named Verdis, Enclava and Ongal.
-The Croatian Ministry of Foreign and European Affairs has rejected these claims, stating that the differing border claims between Serbia and Croatia do not involve terra nullius, and are not subject to occupation by a third party.
-However, the Serbian Ministry of Foreign Affairs stated on 24 April 2015 that while Serbia does not consider "Liberland" to be an important matter, the "new state" does not impinge upon the Serbian border, which is delineated by the Danube River.
+On 13 April 2015, Vít Jedlička from the Czech Party of Free Citizens proclaimed the micronation Liberland on Gornja Siga, a pocket of land left unclaimed by both Croatia and Serbia.

+The Serbian Ministry of Foreign Affairs stated on 24 April 2015 that while Serbia does not consider "Liberland" an important matter, the "new state" does not impinge upon the Serbian border, which is delineated by the Danube River.

+In 2019, pocket 3 on the west side of the Danube was also proclaimed by Australian teenager Daniel Jackson as a micronation, the Free Republic of Verdis.
+In October 2023, Jackson and other supporters travelled to Verdis and set up a settlement, which was quickly destroyed by Croatian authorities.
+Since the settlement was destroyed, Jackson has started a 'government-in-exile', and claims that Croatian authorities are guarding the island from anyone landing there.
+Jackson also told The Guardian that over $37,000 was raised through an unaffiliated crypto coin called $VERDIS.

 Evolution of the border

 Until 1922

 The evolution of the Croatia–Serbia border began in 1699 with the Treaty of Karlowitz, transferring Slavonia and a portion of Syrmia from the Ottoman Empire to the Habsburg monarchy at the conclusion of the Great Turkish War.
 The rest of Syrmia was transferred to the Habsburg monarchy through the Treaty of Passarowitz in 1718.
 The transferred territories were organised within the monarchy into the Kingdom of Slavonia, with its eastern border established at the Danube, and the defensive belt of Military Frontier stretching along the Sava River, governed directly from Vienna.

 Subsequent territorial changes in the region included the proclamation of the short-lived Serbian Vojvodina during the Hungarian Revolution of 1848, which included Syrmia as its territory.
-A year later Serbian Vojvodina was abolished and replaced by the crown land of the Voivodeship of Serbia and Temes Banat, which ceded Syrmia back to the Kingdom of Slavonia.
+A year later Serbian Vojvodina was abolished and replaced by the crown land of the Voivodeship of Serbia and Banat of Temeschwar, which ceded Syrmia back to the Kingdom of Slavonia.
 In 1868, following the Croatian–Hungarian Settlement, the Kingdom of Slavonia was incorporated into the Kingdom of Croatia-Slavonia, before the Slavonian Military Frontier was fully annexed to Croatia-Slavonia in 1881.
 At the end of World War I in 1918, Croatia-Slavonia became a part of the State of Slovenes, Croats and Serbs, while Banat, Bačka and Baranja proclaimed direct unification to Kingdom of Serbia on 25 November 1918.
 They were formed after the division of Hungarian Baranya and Bács-Bodrog Counties along the "Clemenceau line" established through the Treaty of Trianon of 1920.
 The territory of southern Baranja was ceded to the Kingdom of Serbs, Croats and Slovenes on the premise, claimed by the Yugoslav delegation at the conference, that it formed a natural hinterland of the city of Osijek.
 The territory south of the "Clemenceau line" was distributed to administrative divisions in existence before First World War, with the territory being reorganised administratively later in 1922.
-All this territories united under Kingdom of Serbs, Croats and Slovenes, which was renamed Yugoslavia in 1929.
+All these territories were united under the Kingdom of Serbs, Croats and Slovenes (which was later renamed to Yugoslavia, in 1929).